Wired Connection Klipper Configuration

 Precautions Before Searching for Devices

-- Note that you must log in to SSH via the network rather than via serial port
+- Please note that you need to ensure that you log in to SSH via the network rather than via serial port

-- Ensure that the mainboard with the flashed USB firmware is properly connected and that the data cable connecting it to the host computer has data transfer capability
+- Please ensure that the mainboard with the flashed USB firmware is connected, and the data cable connecting to the host computer has data transmission function

 Search for Devices

-- Ensure that the host computer can access the internet normally and that the data cable connecting the peripheral device to the host computer has data transfer capability.
+- Ensure that the host computer can connect normally to the network, and ensure that the data cable connecting the downstream device to the host computer has data transmission function.

-- After connecting to the host computer via SSH, enter
+- After SSH connection to the host computer, enter

 lsusb

 and press Enter.
-If the information circled in the following image appears, you can proceed to the next step.- If there is no feedback, this indicates a problem with the host computer's system, and we are unable to assist; you need to replace the system with one that is confirmed to be working or replace the host computer.
+If the information circled in the image below appears, you can proceed to the next step.- If there is no feedback at all, this is a system problem with the host computer.
+We are unable to help.
+You need to replace it with a confirmed normal system or replace the host computer.

 lsusb

-is not found, you can execute the following command to install it:sudo apt-get install usbutils
+command, you can execute the following command to install:sudo apt-get install usbutils

 1d50:6177